What is Vitamin K?

 Vitamin K is a fat-soluble nutrient in animal meat and green leafy vegetables that plays an important role in the body.
 It is composed of different compounds with identical chemical structures.
 There are two vitamin K compounds — phylloquinone (vitamin K1) and series of menaquinones (vitamin K2) (x, x).

 The body produces vitamin K naturally, mostly in body tissues in the heart, bones, pancreas and liver.
 Blood clotting (hemostasis), bone metabolism and other physiological functions in the body require vitamin K (x).
-The proteins responsible for blood clotting depend on vitamin K to perform this task.
+The proteins responsible for blood clotting depend on it to perform this task.
 Blood clotting is crucial to avoid excessive bleeding.
-At the same time, vitamin K2 is a coenzyme for vitamin K-dependent carboxylase.
+At the same time, it is a coenzyme for vitamin K-dependent carboxylase.
 The prothrombin protein found in plasma is also vitamin K-dependent.
 The two dependent proteins are involved in blood clotting.

 In addition, vitamin K also plays a role in bone growth and development.
 In studies, vitamin K supplementation has reduced the risk of bone loss and bone fracture.
 Aside from this, it may also improve heart health and support cognitive function.